- F-1 Students

 - Links and Resources

 - Video Gallery

 Lectures, music, drama, art, and recreation are natural outgrowths of the Cal State East Bay educational mission and appreciation of the arts.
 The university’s calendar includes visits by professional performers, artists and speakers of note, performances and exhibits by our distinguished faculty, as well as student productions and events.
 For Cal State East Bay’s calendar of cultural events, see the Performing and Visual Arts Calendar.

 At CSUEB we have a very strong student government, Associated Students Incorporated (ASI), which oversees our student needs.
 International students are encouraged to participate in ASI leadership and committees.
 ASI also provides the main source of funding for clubs and organizations within CSUEB.
 We currently have over 120 clubs and organizations all catered to our students' interests, including many cultural clubs that international students both join and lead.

 ASI Presents strives to strengthen and embody the overall mission of CSUEB's ASI by developing events that connect and engage the educational and social lives of the Cal State East Bay community.
-Events include the popular Al Fresco festival each fall, Spring Mayhem concert each spring, and numerous special events like movie nights, comedians, and other performers.
+Events include the popular Al Fresco festival each fall, another large campus-wide event each spring, and numerous special events like movie nights, comedians, and other performers.
 Check out the ASI Presents Upcoming Events page to see what ASI is planning.